 And the thick combination of shea and cocoa butters will help you lock in the moisture that your belly needs to combat the itching and discomfort you may experience late in your pregnancy as your skin stretches to its max.

 Did you get stretch marks during pregnancy?
+What has helped you with your stretch mark removal?
 Share this with an expectant mom who needs to prevent them while she’s pregnant — and also with the mom who’s recently delivered and now needs to try to heal her battle scars.